Genivia/ugrep/README.md

   where `A`, `B` and `C` are arbitrary regex patterns (use option `-F` to search strings)

-  > 💡 **Pro Tip:** specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns file-wide.
+  > 💡**ProTip** specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns file-wide.
 Otherwise, Boolean conditions apply to single lines by default, since grep utilities are generally line-based pattern matchers.
 Option `--stats` displays the query in human-readable form after the search completes.

 - Fzf-like search with regex (or fixed strings with `-F`), fuzzy matching with up to 4 extra characters with `-Z+4` and words only with `-w`, using `--files --bool` for file-wide Boolean searches

       ugrep -Q1 --files --bool -l -w -Z+4 --sort=best

-  > 💡 **Pro Tip:** `-l` lists the matching files in the UI, press `TAB` then `ALT-y` to view a file, `SHIFT-TAB` and `Alt-l` to go back to view the list of matching files ordered by best match
+  > 💡**ProTip** `-l` lists the matching files in the TUI, press `TAB` then `ALT-y` to view a file, `SHIFT-TAB` and `Alt-l` to go back to view the list of matching files ordered by best match

 - Search the contents of [archives](#archives) (cpio, jar, tar, pax, zip) and [compressed files](#archives) (zip, gz, Z, bz, bz2, lzma, xz, lz4, zstd)

       ugrep -z PATTERN ...                   ugrep -z --zmax=2 PATTERN ...

-  > 💡 **Pro Tip:** specify `-z --zmax=2` to search compressed files and archives nested within archives, e.g. to search zip files stored in (compressed) tar files.
-The `--zmax` argument may range from 1 (default) to 99 for up to 99 decompression and de-archiving steps (far more than you will ever need!)
+  > 💡**ProTip** specify `-z --zmax=2` to search compressed files and archives nested within archives, e.g. to search zip files stored in (compressed) tar files.
+The `--zmax` argument may range from 1 (default) to 99 for up to 99 decompression and de-archiving steps, far more than you will ever need!
 Larger `--zmax` slows searching.

 - Search pdf, doc, docx, xls, xlxs, and more [using filters](#filter)